 Most of us think of the best ceramic dog bowls as nothing more than a container for food or water.
 In fact, it is not uncommon to see old recycled plastic packaging convinced that there is nothing wrong with it.

-However, today we can choose specific bowls for the different needs of our dog and we are more aware of the importance of food, even for him.
-Now we can find on the market bowls designed just for every eventuality and in an infinite immensity of materials, from the most robust to the most practical for travel, folding.
+However, today we can choose specific bowls for the different needs of our dog, and we are more aware of the importance of food, even for him.
+Now we can find on the market bowls designed just for every eventuality and infinite immensity of materials, from the most robust to the most practical for travel, folding.